JosefRypacek/WeatherHub-WebAPI/README.md

 - this app is acting like official mobile application and stores data in our DB
 - there were no other way few years ago...

+## How to get working? (user)
+ - setup android app WeatherHub
+ - install Packet Capture with SSL certificate
+ - start capture, reload WeatherHub data, save captured data
+ - enter devicetoken, vendorid and phoneid (and device IDs) into this app

+## How to get working? (admin)
+ - download current app in .apk format
+ - use apktool do decompile
+ - find file (./smali/com/synertronixx/mobilealerts1/RMGlobalData.smali) using: fgrep -ri 'md5' .
+ - find salt and excluded charactes before calling getMD5EncryptedString
+ - modify app according to this information

 http://www.mobile-alerts.eu
 - the have new REST API
 - there is some service conradconnect.de with support of this devices